ni/semi-test-library-dotnet/docs/UserGuide/advanced/UsingMeasurementStudioAnalysisLibraryWithPinSiteData.md

 ```

 ## Example: Handling Methods With Multiple Inputs
 There are also Analysis Library methods that take more than one input data.
-In these cases, you need to explicitly traverse pin names and site numbers on all input `PinSiteData` objects to retrieve the right elements to pass to Analysis Library methods.
+In these cases, you must explicitly traverse pin names and site numbers on all input `PinSiteData` objects to retrieve the right elements to pass to Analysis Library methods.

 The following example shows how to calculate the convolution of the input `PinSiteData` objects of arrays.
 ```